MapsPeople/mapsindoors-getting-started-for-web/sdk/google.maps/2-create-a-search-experience/readme.md

 * **`onSearch()` Function**: This is the core of the search logic:
   * It retrieves the current `query` from the input field and gets the `currentVenue` using `mapsIndoorsInstance.getVenue()`.
 For more details on venue information, see the [`getVenue()` reference](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html#getVenue).
   * It clears any existing highlights from the map using `mapsIndoorsInstance.highlight()` (called without arguments).
 See its [API documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html#highlight) for more on clearing highlights.
-  * It deselects any currently selected location using `mapsIndoorsInstance.selectLocation()` (called without arguments).
-Refer to its [API documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html#selectLocation) for deselection behavior.
+  * It deselects any currently selected location using `mapsIndoorsInstance.deselectLocation()` (called without arguments).
+Refer to its [API documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html#deselectLocation) for deselection behavior.
   * If the `query` length is less than 3 characters, it hides the `searchResultsElement` and exits to prevent overly broad or empty searches.
   * It prepares `searchParameters` with the `q` (query) and scopes the search to the `currentVenue.name`.
 For a comprehensive list of search options, check out the [LocationsService.getLocations() documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/mapsindoors.services.LocationsService.html#.getLocations)
   * It calls `mapsindoors.services.LocationsService.getLocations(searchParameters)` to fetch locations.
 This asynchronous method returns a Promise.